Haji Sudi: A chronology on the beginning of the Dervish movement February-1899-March 1901.

 On April 10,camel sowar Ahmed Adan, who carried the letter to the mullah, arrived at Berbera with two replies and made a report to the effect that the assembled mullahs at Kob Fardod and the various tribesmen adopted a hostile attitude and referred to him as a Kafir in addition he reported that a number of them had rifles and were practicing.

 On April 20, Dragoman Deria Magan, Hayes Sadler's personal translator and a relative of the Mullah was sent to ascertain the nature of the activities at Kob Fardod.
 He reported that the Mullah had 52 rifles with about 200 rounds of ammunition and that the various tribesmen Habr Toljaala and Dolbahnata were wavering and they hold no hostile attitude towards the administrations.
 He added that the Mullah had abandoned the cause of Sultan Madar Hirsi and was now espousing the sultanate of Nur who had recently brought presents and was with him.
 He also stated that the Mahmood Girad had recently raided the Aligheri.

 End of April 1899, the dervish movement was declared adopting the term "dervish" to refer to their core followers not their allied clans-men, and they also announced their independence, having their own Amir, Sultan and chiefs.
 However, they didn't declare war or open hostility, they merely requested to be respected as an independent community.

-End of June 1899, Sultan Nur leaves the triqa at Kob Fardod and arrives in his country Odweina in an effort to collect arms and men from the western section of the Habr Yunis clan.
+End of June 1899, Sultan Nur leaves the tariqa at Kob Fardod and arrives in his country Odweina in an effort to collect arms and men from the western section of the Habr Yunis clan.
 On June 27, James Hayes Sadler sent a letter to Nur inquiring about his intentions and involvement in the new movement, no reply was received.

 In early July 1899, Sultan Nur called for a tribal assembly for the western Habr Yunis on July 22.
 However, the assembly was aborted when most of the western Habr Yunis clan refused to join the rebellion.
 Sultan Nur, failing to convince the western Habr Yunis, left eastward to Burao joining the eastern section of the clan who declared allegiance to the new dervish cause.

 In the end of August, 1899, the dervish assembled at Burao, declaring an open war.
 On September 1 a letter arrived from the dervish camp at Burao to Berbera essentially a declaration of war.